Previous tools: Microsoft Excel

 The challenge

-For years, RO has managed their resources using a combination of Microsoft Excel spreadsheets.
-“We had three separate spreadsheets, managed by three different operations leaders, among four different regions,” explains Todd Wynne, Chief Innovation Officer at RO.
-“We were struggling with our workforce management before we found Bridgit Bench.”
+For years, RO has managed its resources using a combination of Microsoft Excel spreadsheets.
+“We had three separate spreadsheets, managed by three different operations leaders, among four different regions,” explains Todd Wynne, RO’s Chief Innovation Officer, “We struggled with workforce management before we found Bridgit Bench.”

 As they continued to grow their business to service the greater Texas area, Wynne knew that “by digitally transforming how we manage our workforce planning, we would see a decrease in manual workflows and an increase in time saved.”